Nial Tanvir

-Tanvir studied Maths and Physics at Durham University (St Aidan's College), graduating in 1986.
+Tanvir studied Mathematics and Physics at Durham University (St Aidan's College), graduating in 1986.
 He was awarded a PhD from the same institution in Cosmology in 1992.
 He subsequently held a postdoctoral position at Durham before joining the Cambridge University Institute of Astronomy and later the University of Hertfordshire.
 He was appointed Professor of Astrophysics at the University of Leicester in 2006.